PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Point based calculation
 To notify businesses of their vehicles leaving a certain area defined by a geofence, the system needed the ability to work and calculate intersections in real-time.
 To achieve this, a specification was chosen to receive the last two points from the main Drivebox server, and calculate which polygons these points are interacting with.
 Practically, this could be done using three calculations.

 To avoid unnecessary calculations with polygons that are outside of a points scope, all polygons are filtered into two collections, each having all the polygons a point is inside of included.
+The following Listing includes the code used to achieve this task.

 \begin{lstlisting}[caption=Filter polygons, label=lst:polyfilter, language={[Sharp]C}]
     List<PolygonData> geoFencesPointOne = _databaseManager